stevenhaddox/ansible_rails_enterprise/README.md

 * `Python 2.4+` is in `$PATH` and has the `simplejson` module

 **Note**: To install the `simplejson` module in `Python < 2.6` run the following:
-`ansible vagrant -u vagrant --sudo -m raw -a "yum install -y python-simplejson"`
+`ansible vagrant -i provisioning/hosts_vagrant -u vagrant --sudo -m raw -a "yum install -y python-simplejson"`

 ### Download the SUPPORT customized Vagrant box: